Your guide to

 Share guidelines with everyone

 No need to worry about marketing copy sounding different depending on who wrote it.
-All your writing rules and preferences can be shared with everyone when you select the right AI writing assistant for you and your team.
+All your writing rules and preferences can be shared with everyone when you select the right AI writing tool for you and your team.

 Utilize marketing templates